rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.dur

-    .. tab:: Python

-        Duration (ms) of the current stimulus

-    .. tab:: HOC

     Duration (ms) of the current stimulus

 ----